 Welcome to the University of Saskatchewan's learning tutorial on Academic Integrity.

 This tutorial will introduce you to the concept of academic integrity, which is a cornerstone of all the work you will do at university.
-The International Centre for Academic Integrity proposes six core values to help guide your work, ensuring that it is fair and honest and received in good faith.
-These core values [honesty, trust, fairness, respect, responsibility and courage]provide an important foundation for the learning you will do and for the fair assessment of the work you produce.
+The International Centre for Academic Integrity proposes six core values to help guide your work, ensuring that it is fair and honest, and received in good faith.
+These core values (honesty, trust, fairness, respect, responsibility, and courage)provide an important foundation for the learning you will do and for the fair assessment of the work you produce.

 While every University of Saskatchewan college and discipline contribute to the academic community differently, they all share the same set of values for academic integrity.
-These values are echoed in the Learning Charter and include
+These values are echoed in our Learning Charter and include

-Being able to locate, understand, evaluate and use information effectively, ethically, legally and with cultural appropriateness.
+Being able to locate, understand, evaluate and use information effectively, ethically, legally, and with cultural appropriateness.

-Developing and applying appropriate skills of research, inquiry and knowledge creation and translation.
+Developing and applying appropriate skills of research, inquiry, and knowledge creation and translation.

 Embracing responsibilities to oneself and others in ways that are authentic and meaningful.

-Module 1 is about academic integrity and the values associated with it.
+Module 1 is about academic integrity and the values associated with it

 The tutorial includes embedded documents and links to websites and materials.
 If you use any of the information, please ensure to comply with the terms and conditions of use imposed by the owners or licensees of those materials.